Toggle: English / Spanish

 A fat-free, alcohol-free diet is required.
 You may need to stop taking certain medicines that can make symptoms worse.
-Do not stop taking any medicine without first talking to your doctor.
-Conditions that can make symptoms worse, such as diabetes, should be treated and controlled.
+Do not stop taking any medicine without first talking to your health care provider.
+Conditions such as dehydration and diabetes can make symptoms worse.
+If diagnosed, these conditions need to be treated and controlled.

 A fat-free diet can reduce symptoms dramatically.

 When untreated, the excess chylomicrons may lead to bouts of pancreatitis.
 This condition can be very painful and even life threatening.
 There seems to be no increased risk for atherosclerotic heart disease.